lakeff/ReinoCMDS2/README.md

   - will toggle godmode off a player named, or the user if no one is named.
 Also removes boosts.
   - Example: *.mortal Bob*
 - `.boost (Type) (Amount) (Player)`
   - will boost a player's stats to the amount specified.
 Types with amounts are the following: attackspeed, damage, health, projectilespeed, projectilerange, speed, and yield.
 Types with no ammount and just add the player name: noaggro, noblooddrain, nocooldown, nodurability, immaterial, invincible, shrouded.
+Remove via .mortal.
   - Example: *.boost damage 100 Bob*
   - Example: *.boost immaterial Bob*
 - `.spectate (Player)`